amit-sharma/amit-sharma.github.io/_pages/about.md

 tabs: true
 ---

-Data tells stories.
-My research aims to tell the _causal_ story.

-As machine learning systems move into societally critical domains such as healthcare, education, finance and criminal justice, questions on their impact gain fundamental importance.
-The key insight in my work is to consider modern algorithms as _interventions_, just like a medical treatment or an economic policy.
-Unlike typical interventions studied in social and biomedical sciences, however, algorithmic interventions can be arbitrarily complex.
-I work on developing methods to estimate causal impact of such systems and build algorithms that optimize the causal effect.
-I am also passionate about designing new interventions for societal impact, especially in healthcare.
+I'm a machine learning researcher working on improving the reasoning of AI systems.

+My work combines two seemingly incompatible ideas: the messy but generalizable capabilities of language models with the principled but rigid capabilities of causal models (or formal reasoning models).
+Early in 2023, I saw the potential of large language models (LLMs) for inferring causal relationships, a key part of scientific discovery.
+This has led to LLM-based algorithms that achieve up to [96% accuracy on inferring cause and effect](https://arxiv.org/abs/2305.00050) across scientific fields, including medicine (Covid-19), climate science (Arctic sea ice coverage), and engineering.
+I am now extending this work to build a causal AI assistant for science (see [PyWhy-LLM](https://github.com/py-why/pywhyllm)).

+On the other end, I work on how causality can help improve reliability of AI models.
+This has led to open-source tools such as [DoWhy](https://github.com/py-why/dowhy) for causal reasoning and [DiCE](https://github.com/interpretml/DiCE/) for counterfactual explanation that are widely used around the world.
+These days, I'm most excited by [Axiomatic Training](https://arxiv.org/abs/2407.07612), a framework for building reasoning verifiers that can correct a language model's output in real-time.
+Early results on causal reasoning tasks show that even a small model with 8 billion parameters can achieve nearly double the accuracy compared to frontier LLMs.

+I'm also passionate about designing technology interventions that can have a positive societal impact (e.g., see [MindNotes app](https://mindnotes.nimhans.ac.in/)).
 If you are interested in working with me at MSR India, drop me an email.
 We hire interns throughout the year.
 There are also [postdoctoral positions](https://www.microsoft.com/en-us/research/msr-india-hiring/) available.
 Additionally, if you are an undergraduate or a masters student, <!--you can additionally apply to the pre-doctoral [Research Fellowship](link-to-rf) program.-->
-our lab runs an excellent pre-doctoral [Research Fellows](https://www.microsoft.com/en-us/research/academic-program/research-fellows-program-at-microsoft-research-india/). program.
+our lab runs an excellent pre-doctoral [Research Fellows](https://www.microsoft.com/en-us/research/academic-program/research-fellows-program-at-microsoft-research-india/) program.

 {% tabs educ %}